 5. Reading Books

 I’ll bet that many of the people who you would probably pay to coach you have books.
 So read them and soak up that knowledge!
-Odds are, your local library has several of the books you’re interested in, and I’m also sure a lot of the books you would love to read are ebooks also—such as the popular Sure Victory Fitness Bootcamp Pro Package and the Kindle book, Online Personal Trainer Blueprint.
+Odds are, your local library has several of the books you’re interested in, and I’m also sure a lot of the books you would love to read are ebooks also—such as the popular Sure Victory Fitness Bootcamp Pro Package and my book 101 Personal Trainer Marketing Secrets

 In addition to these, a short list of important books I found on Amazon include: